-FMDSA is an Official Charity of the 2015 Cleveland Marathon
+FMDSA is a Charity of the 2015 Cleveland Marathon

 RUN4FMDSA.
-We would like to encourage our runners to create a firstgiving fundraising page; it's fast, easy and secure.
+We would like to encourage our runners to support or create a fundraising page; it's fast, easy and secure.
 To create your page, click here.

 How will you raise awareness of FMD on Rare Disease Day?